zixihong/Alexandria-Privacy-Policy/README.md

 Changes to Privacy Policy
 We reserve the right to update this privacy policy at any time.
 Significant changes will be notified through the extension's update notes.
 Contact
-For privacy concerns or questions, please contact [Your Contact Information] Third-Party Services
+For privacy concerns or questions, please contact bzh.texas@gmail.com Third-Party Services
 This extension uses Google's Gemini API service.
 Please review Google's privacy policy for information about how they handle data: https://policies.google.com/privacy
-Last Updated: [Date]
+Last Updated: 11/8/2024